aayudh454/Ecological-gnomics/Lab notebook.md

 ##### Methods of application
 * Outliers: For a given locus what's the level of differentiation comapred to diff. across genome.
+* Non-outliers: Tests high FST loci for other factors associated with selection.
+  * Fitness
+  * Functional enrichment